harshulgandhi/salesfast/Catalog.md

 ## Chapter 5 - Improvement Content List

-#### Correspondence 2
+#### Correspondence 3
-**Date:** 27/01/2016
+**Date:** 03/02/2016

 **Feedback:**
-- Describe the business model of your client in more detail
+- Write about sales activities on a granular level
-- Add more sales process specific activities
+- More features so that application can help
-- Add more merits that show significant benefit of using this system
+- Describe more about activities carried around a meeting

 **Result:**
-- Added an exhaustive list of roles and responsibilities for all levels assumed
+- Considered more granular problems and their solutions
-- Added a sales process flow diagram to briefly explain the entire process
+- Added features to provide more assistance around meeting time
-- Added 3 more merits that work towards betterment of profit of BioPharma
+- Added a diagram to brief about all merits